Bonjour, are you looking for the perfect name for your cat in French?

 - Chocolat: /Show-ko-law/ It sounds better pronounced in French.

-- Chocolatine: /show-ko-law-tine/ this is the same as
+- Chocolatine: /show-ko-law-tine/This is the same as

 pain au chocolate, used mainly in the southern region of France. - Chocos: A chocolate breakfast cereal sold in France and other European countries